mrettl/conforce/README.md

 Conforce is a Python package for the computation of configurational (material) forces.
 The computation is automatically generated and compiled from symbolic calculations into C code.
 A C binding allows access to the C functions from Python.
-This makes conforce fast enough to compute an entire finite element model with several thousand elements.
+This makes conforce fast enough to compute an entire finite element model with several thousand elements within a few seconds.

 Conforce features: